Direction-sweep Markov chains: Equilibrium Properties

 After one rapid motion from $\lambda =1$ to $\lambda = -1$ or vice versa, the trajectory may switch segments to continue at $| \lambda| < 1$, adding one more leg to the negative-rotation zigzag of $\lambda_\TS$ (or two legs to the zigzag of $|\lambda_\TS|$ in \subfig{fig:ThetaLambdaTrajectory}{c}).
 The trajectory may also switch to an excursion with $|\lambda| > 1$, that is, to a positive rotation of the rolled-out dipole angle $\RDA$.
 The time (number of steps) of an excursion scales as $\sim \const / (\CHDIR)^2$ whereas the time of one zigzag is shorter by factor of $\CHDIR$ as it scales as $\sim \const / \CHDIR$.
 Nevertheless, positive and negative rotations balance, and the expectations $\expecta{(\RDA_{\TS + N_t} - \RDA_\TS)}$ are zero for all values of $N_t$.
 This holds for a single move ($N_t=1$) because $\pi(\RDA_{\TS + 1} - \RDA_{\TS})$ is symmetric in consequence of the detailed balance of the move from $\TS$ to $\TS+1$ (see \subfig{fig:SymmNonSymm}{a}).
 For $N_t > 1$, $\RDA_{\TS + N_t} - \RDA_{\TS} = \RDA_{\TS+N_t} - \RDA_{\TS + N_t - 1} + \dots + \RDA_{\TS+1} - \RDA_\TS $ yields

 because the expectation of a sum of (possibly dependent) random variables equals the sum of expectations.
 The distribution $\pi(\RDA_{\TS + N_t} - \RDA_{\TS})$, although it is of zero expectation, can be highly asymmetric (see \subfig{fig:SymmNonSymm}{b}).
 For $N_t \lesssim \const /(\CHDIR)^2$, the distribution peaks for large $\RDA$ that corresponds to trajectories that remain on long excursions.
-For $N_t \gg \const /(\CHDIR)^2$, the distribution approaches a Gaussian (and becomes again symmetric) because the large number of steps allows excursions and zigzags to compensate in a single trajectory (see \subfig{fig:SymmNonSymm}{c}).
+For $N_t \gg \const /(\CHDIR)^2$, the distribution approaches a Gaussian and becomes again symmetric because the large number of steps allows excursions and zigzags to compensate in a single trajectory (see \subfig{fig:SymmNonSymm}{c}).
+The vanishing of $ \expecta{(\RDA_{\TS + N_t} - \RDA_\TS) }$ implies that there are \bigO{1/\CHDIR} zigzags for each excursion.
+Microscopically, this can be understood through the existence of the cutoff value $\LCUTP$ (see \eref{eq:lcut} and \subfig{fig:Sequential}{b}).
+If $|\lambda_{\TS}| > \LCUTP$, the next value of the impact parameter $|\lambda_{\TS+1}| > 1$; in contrast, a current value of the impact parameter $1 < |\lambda_\TS| < \LCUTP$ may either produce $|\lambda_{\TS+1}| > 1$ or $|\lambda_{\TS+1}| < 1$.
+In the latter case, $\xvec$ gets trapped in its corresponding segment.